mwergles/filez.io/README.md

 Follow the instructions below to set up and run the Filez.io project:

-1. Copy the `./env.example` file to `./.env` and update the environment variables if needed (note that you can run the application with de providex example).
+1. Copy the `./env.example` file to `./.env` and update the environment variables if needed (note that you can run the application with de provided example).

 2. Run the `./install.sh` script.
 This script will pull a Docker image to install the project dependencies using `composer install` and build the application.